skyzyx/resume-jessika-parman/resumes/jessika-parman-construction-office-manager.md

 * Statement reconciliation, paying vendors.
 * Monthly cost reporting (e.g., expenses, tolls, company credit cards).
 * Drafted and received lien waivers from every subcontractor on each project.
-* Discouraged from innovating or performing work outside of my defined responsibilities.
+* Management had a strong preference for focusing on a limited set of responsibilities.

 #### Administrative Assistant (August 2024–November 2024)